Eddie Gerard

-Renowned as a talented athlete in multiple sports, Gerard first gained prominence in rugby football as a halfback for the Ottawa Rough Riders club from 1909 to 1913, though he left the sport when he moved to hockey.
-Outside hockey he worked initially for the Canadian government as a printer, before working in the Geodetic Survey, ultimately becoming chief engineering clerk.
-Well-renowned during his hockey-playing career, he was regarded as one of the best defenders of his era, and gained notice for being a tough player, though not considered violent or dirty.
+Renowned as a talented athlete in multiple sports, Gerard first gained prominence in rugby football as a halfback for the Ottawa Rough Riders club from 1909 to 1913; however, he left the sport when he moved to hockey.
+Outside hockey, he worked initially for the Canadian government as a printer before working in the Geodetic Survey, ultimately becoming chief engineering clerk.
+Well-renowned during his hockey-playing career, he was regarded as one of the best defenders of his era and gained notice for being a tough player (though not considered violent or dirty).
 Gerard was one of the original nine players inducted into the Hockey Hall of Fame when it was founded in 1945.
 He is also an inductee of Canada's Sports Hall of Fame.

 Personal life

 Eddie Gerard was born on February 22, 1890, in Ottawa, one of seven children (four brothers and two sisters).
 His father, William, was of Scottish descent.
-Gerard's middle name, George, was in honour of George Washington, who shares the same February 22 birthday.
-Gerard lived in Ottawa's New Edinburgh neighbourhood, and grew up with future National Hockey League (NHL) players Aurèle Joliat and the four Boucher brothers: Billy, Bobby, Frank, and Georges.
+Gerard's middle name, George, was in honour of George Washington, who shared the same February 22 birthday.
+Gerard lived in Ottawa's New Edinburgh neighbourhood and grew up with future National Hockey League (NHL) players Aurèle Joliat and the four Boucher brothers: Billy, Bobby, Frank, and Georges.
 Gerard was married to Lillian Mackenzie and had two daughters, Alisa and Margaret.

-Outside hockey Gerard worked as a printer and was employed by the Canadian Government Printing Bureau.
-He changed careers in 1912, moving to the Geodetic Survey, and rose in that field to chief engineering clerk at the time of his death.
+Outside hockey, Gerard worked as a printer and was employed by the Canadian Government Printing Bureau.
+He changed careers in 1912, moving to the Geodetic Survey and rose in that field to chief engineering clerk at the time of his death.

-Throughout his adult life Gerard dealt with a throat ailment.
-It had caused discomfort throughout his hockey career, with the cold aggravating it and ultimately leading to his retirement as a player in 1923 and from coaching in 1934.
+Throughout his adult life, Gerard dealt with a throat ailment which had caused particular discomfort during his hockey career because the cold aggravated it.
+It ultimately led to his retirement as a player in 1923 and from coaching in 1934.
 In early August 1937 the problem, which had remained minor, began to worsen.
-He was admitted to a hospital and examined by doctors, who were unable to treat it.
-Gerard died in Ottawa on August 7, 1937.
-He is interred in Ottawa's Beechwood Cemetery.
+Gerard was admitted to a hospital, examined by doctors, and diagnosed with throat cancer.
+He died in Ottawa on August 7, 1937. and was interred in Ottawa's Beechwood Cemetery.